 Workplace by Facebook only received 1% of the Spiceworks survey.
 Since the study, Nestle has committed to a 210,000 user deployment.

-“I think will see Facebook gaining a lot of user base market share, but if the big Chinese providers (DingTalk, WeChat etc) can monetize their existing free users, they could be dark horses.”
+“I think we will see Facebook gaining a lot of user base market share, but if the big Chinese providers (DingTalk, WeChat etc) can monetize their existing free users, they could be dark horses.”

 There is also the potential for Unified Comms vendors to make a real play in the messaging wars this year.